 Undergraduates usually receive academic credit for research activities or students who hold college work-study grants may earn their grant money.
 In the summer, a salary or stipend is often possible.
-Some students explore career options through undergraduate research, and many make original contributions to their chosen fields
+Some students explore career options through undergraduate research, and many make original contributions to their chosen fields.

 The University's Undergraduate Research Program promotes undergraduate interest in research by serving as a general information source.
-The Program also administers the Degree with Distinction and the senior thesis portion of the Honors Degree with Distinction requirements, and it offers research funding in the form of Undergraduate Research Grants (to defray the research expenses of students and their faculty sponsors) and Scholarships (to enable selected students to work on research full time during the summer).
+The Program also administers the Degree with Distinction and the senior thesis portion of the Honors Degree with Distinction requirements, and it offers research funding in the form of Undergraduate Research Grants (to defray the research expenses of students and their faculty sponsors) and Scholarships (to enable selected students to work on research full time during the summer)

-Each year, the Undergraduate Research Program sponsors a spring symposium and invites all Honors Degree with Distinction and Degree with Distinction students to present their research findings.
-Science, Engineering and CHEP Scholars present an annual poster session, and Arts, Humanities, and Social Science Scholars present their work at an annual research event.
+Each year, the Undergraduate Research Program sponsors a

+spring symposium and invites all Honors Degree with Distinction and Degree with Distinction students to present their research findings.
+Science, Engineering and CHEP Scholars present an annual poster session, and McNair, UUS, Arts, Humanities, and Social Science Scholars present their work at annual research events.

-For more information, visit the Undergraduate Research Office website at www.udel.edu/UR, send e-mail to Undergrad Research@udel.edu, or call the office at (302) 831-8995.
+For more information, visit the Undergraduate Research Office website at urp_udel_edu/UR, send e-mail to Undergrad Research@udel_edu, or call the office at (302) 831-8995.

-Three scholarship programs are available for students in specific fields:
+Five scholarship programs are available for students interested in undergraduate research: